-Sprinkle the cinnamon sugar evenly over the apples, and then top the apples with the streusel.
+Sprinkle the cinnamon sugar evenly over the apples.
+Then top the apples with the streusel.

-Bake the cake at 350F/180C for about 45 minutes.
+Bake the cake on a rack in the middle position of the oven at 350F/180C for about 45 minutes.
 The streusel should be golden brown.

-When the cake is finished, let it cool for a few minutes in the springform pan, then release and remove the springform pan.
-Once the cake has cooled, slice and serve with freshly whipped cream.
-Enjoy!
+When the cake is finished, let it cool for a few minutes in the springform pan on a wire rack.
+Then release and remove the springform pan.
+Once the cake has cooled a bit, slice and serve the warm cake with fresh whipped cream.

 Store in an airtight container or wrap tightly in plastic wrap in a cool place for 3-5 days.